Action for Peace

-Try a NVC (non-violent communication) or NVDA (non-violent direct action) taster workshop, hear the stories of peace activists’ past actions, the Greenham Common women, the feminist peace movement and get involved in peace-building for the future and action planning.
+Try a NVC (non-violent communication), NVDA (non-violent direct action) and/or action planning taster workshop, hear the stories of peace activists’ past actions, see and hear the interactive Greenham Common Women’s peace Camp exhibition and speak to women who were there and are still taking action today.
+Understand the aims of the feminist peace movement and get involved in peace-building for the future and action planning.

 Saturday Night – Music in the Barn

-Saturday night celebration of International Peace Day with bonfire, veggie/vegan BBQ (£5), bar, Peggy Seeger ‘in conversation and song’, Spill The River, Robb Johnson and Seize the Day. £6 in advance / £8 on door Tickets on sale here from Monday 8 April
+Saturday night celebration of International Peace Day with bonfire, veggie/vegan hot food (£6), bar, music from Spill The River, Peggy Seeger ‘in conversation and song’, Robb Johnson and Seize the Day. £6 advance / £8 on door Tickets on sale now – Limited capacity!

 Sunday Performance: Conchies